Janus MXene nanosheets for macroscopic assemblies†

-The versatile surface chemistry of MXene affords a simple way by which the surface of MXene nanosheets can be modified.
-Here, by selectively grafting polystyrene onto one side of MXene nanosheet, a new amphiphilic surfactant nanomaterial, termed Janus MXene nanosheets (JMNs) or MXene nanosheet surfactants (MNSs), is designed and synthesized.
-The prepared JMNs can be dispersed in either water or oil, and can spontaneously assemble at the water-oil interface to reduce the interfacial tension, making a promising solid surfactant to stabilize emulsions.
+The versatile surface chemistry of MXenes affords a simple way by which the surface of MXene nanosheets can be modified.
+Here, by selectively grafting polystyrene onto one side of MXene nanosheets, a new amphiphilic surfactant nanomaterial, termed Janus MXene nanosheets (JMNs) or MXene nanosheet surfactants, is designed and synthesized.
+The prepared JMNs can be dispersed in either water or oil, and can spontaneously assemble at the water–oil interface to reduce the interfacial tension, making a promising solid surfactant to stabilize emulsions.
 Macroscopic assemblies of JMNs can also be easily prepared by interfacial assembly.
-Using creamed emulsions as templates, a lightweight, isotropic MXene aerogel was produced in a one-step freeze-drying, where the matrix comprises the anchored PS and the pore structure is commensurate with the parent emulsion.
+Using creamed emulsions as templates, a lightweight, isotropic MXene aerogel is produced in one-step freeze-drying, where the matrix comprises the anchored PS and the pore structure is commensurate with the parent emulsion.